Trigunatitananda

-Early life
+Life

 Trigunatitananda was born as Sarada Prasanna Mitra, on 30 January 1865.
 He was born to an aristocratic family in the village of Naora in Bhangar I, (now in South 24 Parganas) near Calcutta.
 Sarada was enrolled in the Metropolitan Institution at Shyampukur, Calcutta.
 This was a school of Iswar Chandra Vidyasagar, a social reformer, educator and scholar of 19th century India.
 The headmaster there was Mahendranath Gupta, better known as "M", the author of The Gospel of Sri Ramakrishna (or Sri Ramakrishna Kathamrita in Bengali).
 Sarada did not do well in the school-leaving "entrance examination".

 "M" took young Sarada to Dakshineswar temple to meet Ramakrishna on 27 December 1884.

 At a very young age Sarada had shown a religious disposition and this was reinforced by contact with Ramakrishna, whom he visited often after joining the Metropolitan college.

 When his parents decided to arrange a marriage for him according to Indian customs, he left his house for Puri in January 1886, but was brought back by his parents.
 He appeared for and passed his First Arts examination.
 He dedicated himself to the service of Ramakrishna when the latter was terminally ill in Cossipore Garden House.
 After Ramakrishna died, Sarada began to stay with Narendranath Dutta (later Vivekananda) and a group of dedicated direct disciples of Ramakrishna, who renounced worldly life, in "Baranagar Math".

 Monastic life

 In January 1887 Sarada took the vows of complete renunciation or sannyas along with his brother disciples, and came to be known as Trigunatitananda (one who has surpassed the three gunas or attributes and have attained supreme bliss, an enlightened one.
 Triguna: the three gunas or attributes of Sattva (contemplation), Rajas (activity) and Tamas (darkness or passivity)).
 In 1891 Trigunatita started on pilgrimage for Vrindaban, Mathura, Jaipur, Ajmere, Kathiawar.
 At Porbandar, he met Vivekananda.
 After that, he returned to Baranagar Math.

 In 1895, he set out on foot for Mount Kailash and Lake Manasarovar.

 He came back to Calcutta and stayed in the house of a devotee and led a contemplative life for some time.
 After some time he went to stay in the newly formed Alambazar Math of the Ramakrishna order.

 He was influenced by Vivekananda's ideal of service and philanthropic activities.

 In 1897 when the district of Dinajpur in Bengal was in the grip of a famine, he went there and organised relief work.

 Vivekananda had planned a magazine to spread the message of Vedanta.
 For this purpose a press was bought and Trigunatita was put in charge of publishing the magazine, Udbodhan.

-After Yogananda's death, Tigunatitananda became a personal attendant to Sarada Devi for a time.
+After Yogananda's death, Trigunatitananda became a personal attendant to Sarada Devi for a time.
 His brother Ashutosh Mitra, later a monk of the Ramakrishna Order, also served her for a time.